-My passion for all things textiles, color, and style started at a young age.
+My passion for all thing’s textiles, color, and style started at a young age.
 I watched as my mom and grandma sewed clothes for my two younger brothers and me.
-Many of those homemade outfits were worn for our annual family picture at Olan Mills (yes, I’m an 80’s kid)!

-It wasn’t always easy to ‘dress differently,’ especially in a sea of sweatshirts and jeans at my preppy high school.
+It wasn’t always easy to stand out in the crowd, especially in a sea of sweatshirts and jeans at my preppy high school.
 I’ll never forget the time I laced turquoise ribbon through self-made holes in a pair of jeans!

 While in college, I traded in my creative endeavors for a serious business experience.
 I was the President of the American Marketing Association and earned a Marketing degree at SDSU.
 After graduation, I had a successful career in Data Communications (Remember the dotcom boom?
 Yeah, I was fortunate to work in the middle of the action.
 It was an exciting time!).

 Six years in the tech field, with a young son, and a daughter on the way, I craved more flexibility and creativity.
 I decided to return to design.
 In 2006, I enrolled in the Interior Design & Architecture program at UC Berkeley.
 While I miss tech, and the joys of building complex data and voice systems, I’m happy with my decision to design.

 With over fourteen years of experience, I’ve had the great pleasure of designing beautiful interior spaces, styling hundreds of women and men in clothing that reflects their values, and raising two amazing humans (one of whom is in college and the other in high school)!